 Welcome!
 Thank you for visiting Radical Compliance, a website devoted to corporate compliance, audit, and risk management issues.
 I’m delighted to have you here.

 Technically, Radical Compliance is the personal blog of Matt Kelly, long-time writer and observer of the corporate compliance and GRC scene.
 I was a writer, editor, and publisher at Compliance Week, 2003 through 2015; some of you may know me from my career there.
-I also speak frequently at compliance conferences and other events, and will pretty much shoot the breeze on any compliance topic with anyone who asks.
+I also speak frequently at compliance conferences and other events, and will shoot the breeze on pretty much any compliance topic with anyone who asks.

 Here is where I post thoughts about government regulatory policy and the implications for corporate compliance programs; share best practices I learn from other professionals; and keep people current on news that’s happening in the compliance field.